mor-1/evaluation-guide/content/evaluation-guide/enterprise-capabilities/platform-architecture.md

 Furthermore, MxID provides an administration portal for the management of companies and app users.

-### 2.6 What Is Deployment via the Developer Portal? {#cloud-portal}
+### 2.6 What Is Deployment via the Developer Portal? {#cloud}

-Deployment via the [Mendix Developer Portal](../app-capabilities/mendix-cloud-features#cloud-portal) enables you to manage environments and configurations as well as to deploy apps to the cloud with a single click and manage and monitor their performance.
+Deployment via the [Mendix Developer Portal](../app-capabilities/mendix-cloud-features#cloud) enables you to manage environments and configurations as well as to deploy apps to the cloud with a single click and manage and monitor their performance.
 The Developer Portal is the interface to the deployment services layer in the platform.
 Mendix also offers interfaces for deploying to the [SAP Cloud Platform](../app-capabilities/strategic-partner-cloud#running-sap-cloud) and [IBM Cloud](../app-capabilities/strategic-partner-cloud#ibm-cloud).

 ### 2.7 What Is the Mendix App Store? {#app-store}